marco-m/roundtrip_ini/README.md

 Humans care about comments and blank lines and are confused when comments disappear or lines change place for no reason.

-Roundtripini is useful when you need to do round trip editing and
+Module `roundtripini` is useful when you need to do round trip editing and

 * the diff is meant to be presented to a human for review.
 * the output is meant to be read or written again by a human.

-At the same time, roundtripini also acts as a formatter / pretty-printer, introducing uniformity.
+At the same time, `roundtripini` acts also as a formatter / pretty-printer, introducing uniformity.
 Like gofmt, the formatting is not tunable.

 ## Status